Friday, December 16, 2016

 Chapter 1

-The speedometer reached a hundred as he crested a rolling hill and caught up with the two vehicles in front of him.
-The truck kept banging the old pickup, finally spinning it and sending it into the ditch.
-It flipped in the air doing a slow-motion tumble before hitting a sandstone outcrop.
-Buck dialed 911.
+The speedometer reached a hundred as he crested a rolling hill and caught up with the two vehicles before him.
+The truck kept banging the old pickup, spinning it, and sending it into the ditch.
+It flipped in the air, doing a slow-motion tumble before hitting a sandstone outcrop.
+Buck dialed 9-1-1.

-“Got a bad one about six miles south of Guthrie on I-35.
+“Got a bad wreck on I-35.
 Need an ambulance, and quick.”

-The black truck slowed just enough to give Buck time to read its license tag.
-The personalized plate said BladeRunner.
-With other things more pressing on his mind, he watched as it disappeared over a rolling hill.
+The black truck slowed just enough for Buck to read its license tag.
+The personalized plate said BladeRunner-1.
+With other things pressing his mind, he watched it disappear over a rolling hill.

 An old man lay crumpled behind the wheel, his eyes closed.
 He felt light as a feather as Buck wrestled him from the cab.
-Dragging him, he tried to get as far away from the burning truck as he could.
+Dragging him, he tried to get as far away from the burning truck as possible.
 They almost made it.

-“I knew it was you when I saw your truck,” he said in a whispered voice.
+“I knew it was you when I saw your truck,” he whispered.

 “Do I know you?”